-Food intolerance can result in a wide range of symptoms.
+Food intolerance (if susceptible) can result in a wide range of symptoms.
 The symptoms vary from person to person, both in type and intensity.

 What may I be intolerant to?